 FREQUENTLY ASKED QUESTIONS

 Is devocalization different than bark softening or bark reduction?
-Devocalization is the preferred term for surgically altering the vocal apparatus to change or remove an animal's voice regardless of whether instruments are inserted through the open mouth (spun as "bark softening" or "bark reduction") or an incision in the neck.
+Devocalization is the preferred term for surgically altering the vocal apparatus to change or remove an animal's voice--regardless of whether instruments are inserted through the open mouth (trivialized as "bark softening" or "bark reduction") or an incision in the neck.

-Is "bark softening" non-invasive?
 In order to alter the voice, vocal cord tissue must be cut.
-That indeed is invasive regardless of the surgical route.
-Even a small amount of tissue cut through the animal's oral cavity--"bark softening"-- bleeds and form scars, which can cause lifelong anguish or a terrible death.
+Even a small cut bleeds and form scars, which can cause lifelong anguish or a terrible death.
 The so-called "bark softening" approach carries an added risk: Because it often fails to achieve the desired vocal outcome, some animals are subjected to it repeatedly.

 How is voice-altering surgery done?
 Vocal cord tissue is cut in one of two ways, through a surgical incision in the neck or by inserting instruments through the open mouth (spun as "bark softening").
 The veterinarian may use a scalpel, scissors, biopsy tools such as a punch forceps, or laser.
 The result is the same.
-No matter how it's performed or by whom, altering vocal cords subjects animals to risks that may compromise them for life or cause a terrible death.
+No matter how it's performed or by whom, altering the vocal cords subjects animals to risks that may compromise them for life or cause an agonizing death.

 What are the risks?
 Regardless of the surgical route or instrument used, all voice-altering procedures pose serious surgical risks, such as blood loss, infection and adverse reaction to anesthesia.

 In fact, the risk of infection is greater for vocal cord surgery--the only way to alter the voice-- than other surgeries due to the resident bacteria in the larynx and trachea.